w3f/polkadot-spec/docs/chap-host-api.md

 ###### Definition -def-num- Runtime Pointer Size {#defn-runtime-pointer-size}

 The **Runtime pointer-size** type is an unsigned 64-bit integer, representing two consecutive integers.
-The least significant is **Runtime pointer** ([Definition 202](chap-host-api#defn-runtime-pointer)).
+The least significant is **Runtime pointer** ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer)).
 The most significant provides the size of the data in bytes.
 This representation is the primary way to exchange data of arbitrary/dynamic sizes between the Runtime and the Polkadot Host.

 ###### Definition -def-num- Lexicographic ordering {#defn-lexicographic-ordering}